vks-2002/Weather-Application/README.md

 # Weather-Application

 This application shows the current weather description at any given location.
-Note: This is a terminal application
+This is a terminal application